"End Intimate Partner Abuse

 The abused learns the subtle communication patterns of battering relationships, along with what supports and what interrupts the abuse dynamic.
 Their heightened awareness prevents reflexive habits of victimization.

 The therapy often involves finding her/his own inner voice through a systematic process of psychotherapeutic inquiry.
-The patient develops the capacity to access their own internal truth, and cultivates the ability to express their feelings accurately and needs effectively.
+The patient develops the capacity to access their own internal truth, and cultivates the ability to express their feelings accurately and express their needs effectively.

 Domestic abuse survivors participating in this therapeutic process heal the impact of interpersonal violation, build self-esteem and self-confidence, and grow to embrace that which they love in their intimate relationship.